Rework is a big problem for public finance officers – it ranked as the third largest source of wasted time in a poll conducted by GFOA.

-The immediate cause of rework is “defects”.
+The immediate cause of rework is “defects.”
 A defect happens when incorrect or incomplete work is sent to the next step in the process or to the customer.
-Our goal should be to perform work correctly the first time.
-This can be achieved by designing and controlling work process to deliver work that is free from defect, thereby eliminating rework.
+The goal should be to perform work correctly the first time.
+This can be achieved by designing and controlling processes to deliver work that is free from defect, thereby eliminating rework.

 How do I eliminate rework?